walmartlabs/lacinia/docs/custom-scalars.rst

    Read about :spec:`custom scalars <Scalars>`.

-To define a custom scalar, you must provide implementations, in your schema, for two transforming operations:
+To define a custom scalar, you must provide implementations, in your schema, for two transforming callback functions:

 parse
   parses query arguments and coerces them into their scalar types according to the schema.

 serialize
-  serializes a scalar to the type that will be in the result of the query or mutation.
+  serializes a scalar to a value that will be in the result of the query or mutation.

 In other words, a scalar is serialized to another type, typically a string, as part of executing a query and generating results.
 In some cases, such as field arguments, the reverse may be true: the client will provide the serialized version of a value, and the parse operation will convert it back to the appropriate type.

-These operations are implemented in terms of a `clojure.spec conformer <http://clojure.github.io/clojure/branch-master/clojure.spec-api.html#clojure.spec/conformer>`_.
+Both a parse function and a serialize function must be defined for each scalar type.
+These callback functions are passed a value and peform necessary coercions and validations.

+Neither callback is passed ``nil``.

-Dates are a common example of this, as dates are not supported directly in JSON, but must always be encoded as some form of string.
+Dates are a common example of this, as dates are not supported directly in JSON, but are typically encoded as some form of string.

 Here is an example that defines and uses a custom ``:Date`` scalar type: